Blue Lake Crater: Human history and recreation

 Blue Lake Crater is part of the Elliott Corbett Memorial State Recreation Site, named after a 22-year-old soldier who perished in November 1944 during World War II.
 He was one of 107 soldiers from Oregon buried in the Netherlands American Cemetery near the village of Margraten.

 The Cinder Pit volcano 1.5 mi north of Blue Lake Crater was historically excavated for road metal.
 There was a drilling site near Santiam Pass about 10 km to the west of Blue Lake Crater.

 The Caldera arts center is located on Blue Lake, and there is a resort and campground on nearby Suttle Lake.
 Located at 3500 ft above sea level, the arts center is 16 mi to the west of the city of Sisters and encompasses 116 acres surrounded by the Deschutes National Forest.

 There are a number of organizations dedicated to preserving the recreational area in the Metolius River basin, including the non-profits Metolius River Association and Friends of the Metolius.
 The Metolius Preserve area, operated by the Deschutes Land Trust, aims to protect habitat for fish, plant, and animal wildlife, including by preserving the Lake Creek waterway to sustain habitat for redband trout and nesting songbirds and reintroduce spring chinook salmon and sockeye salmon to the Deschutes River basin.
-In 2009, Governor of Oregon Ted Kulongoski signed a bill designating the Metolius River basin as an "Area of Critical State Concern (ACSC)", preventing large-scale development on the land and protecting its wildlife.
+In 2009, the Oregon legislature passed the Metolius Protection Act, designating 448 acres of the river basin as an "Area of Critical State Concern (ACSC)", preventing large-scale development on the land and protecting its wildlife.

 The area near Blue Lake and Suttle Lake is used for recreation.
 Fishing in the lake is best during warm months of the year given the lake's depth.
 There are a number of campgrounds in the area managed by the United States Forest Service, with one on Blue Lake.
 There are hiking and horseback riding trails on the lake shoreline, though about half of the shoreline property is privately owned, including some land owned by the private resort.
 Land parcels are discontinuously public and private; Blue Lake's southern and western shores form part of the Elliott Corbett Memorial State Recreation Site.
 The discontinuity of publicly accessible land has made the area somewhat esoteric as a recreation destination, though a round-trip on the public trails runs for more than 2 mi, beginning with a scramble up a very steep cinder slope.